aws-samples/aws-online-data-migration-workshop/filegateway/README.md

 2. Type CMD and hit Enter to open a new windows command prompt

-3. You should have stored your \*.pem key file on the desktop as per the previous instructions.
+3. You should have stored your SSH key \*.pem key file on the desktop as per the previous instructions.
 Enter the below commands in the command prompt

 		cd c:\users\administrator\desktop